 Human rights due diligence in supply chains

-To fulfill our responsibility to ensure that the human rights of all people involved our supply chains are respected, the FANCL Group Sustainable Procurement Policy and Trading Partner (Supplier) Guidelines stipulate respect for human rights in supply chains.
+To fulfill our responsibility to ensure that the human rights of all people involved our supply chains are respected, the FANCL Group Sustainable Procurement Policy and the FANCL Group Trading Partner (Supplier) Code stipulate respect for human rights in supply chains.
 We have established mechanisms to respond to human rights risk in accordance with the UN's Guiding Principles on Business and Human Rights, and if we identify any way in which the Group might negatively impact the human rights of anyone in society, we work to prevent or mitigate this impact.
-When opening discussions with a new trading partner, we inform them of our Trading Partner (Supplier) Guidelines in advance and do not start trading until they have agreed to comply with the guidelines.
-We have also established the Trading Partner Helpline to handle complaints and reports from trading partners, and we work to build and maintain fair and equitable relationships with all of our trading partners.
+When opening discussions with a new trading partner, we inform them of the FANCL Group Trading Partner (Supplier) Code in advance and do not start trading until they have agreed to comply with the guidelines.
+We have also established the Trading Partner Helpline (FANCL Hotline) to handle complaints and reports from trading partners, and we work to build and maintain fair and equitable relationships with all of our trading partners.

 Sustainable palm oil procurement in collaboration with trading partners